desihub/nightwatch/docker/README.md

 The `--rm` flag removes the container once we stop it, so we don't have unwanted containers hanging around.
 If you navigate to http://localhost:[external-port]/ you should see whatever your image is meant to run at that address.
 To stop the container, use `Control+C`.

 ### Ship Images to Spin
-Once you're happy with your image, you need to publish it to the spin registry to be able to use it at Spin.
+Once you're happy with your image, you need to publish it to the NERSC registry to be able to use it at Spin (rancher1 or rancher2).
 First, we need to tag the image properly on our local machine:
 ```
 user@laptop: $ docker image list [image-name]
 REPOSITORY              TAG     IMAGE ID      CREATED            SIZE
 my-first-container-app  latest  c4f1cd0eb01c  About an hour ago  165MB
-user@laptop: $ docker image tag [image-name] registry.spin.nersc.gov/[username]/[image-name]:[version]
+user@laptop: $ docker image tag [image-name] registry.nersc.gov/desi/[namespace]/[image-name]:[version]
 ```
+The namespace should be nightwatch, but you can also create a new one.
+You can name the version whatever you want, but if this is an update to the nightwatch webapp image, you should tag it latest.
 Now, if you list the images again, you should see an additional image with the same ID, but with a different name.
 Now, login to the Spin registry with your NERSC username and password:
 ```
-user@laptop: $ docker login https://registry.spin.nersc.gov/
+user@laptop: $ docker login https://registry.nersc.gov/
 Username:
 Password:
 Login Succeeded